emanu-dev/fake-direct-leak-gen/README.md

 # Fake Direct Leak Generator

 Tired of seeing Nintendo Direct Leaks that are too good to be believed?
-Well, now you can create your own unrealistic far-fetched leaks. an, better yet, in automagical form!
+Well, now you can create your own unrealistic far-fetched leaks.
+And better yet, in automagical form!
 Chose your games and subjects, and this tool can generate all the text for you.
+Then, you can tell all your friends that you got all this hot info from your uncle that works you know where :3

 ## Features

 ### Great selection of games to select and generate
 What to create the next edgy-subtitled Zelda sequel?
-What about Mark Kart 128 AllStars?
+What about Mario Kart 128 AllStars?
 You can find it all here!

 ### Third Party Content
 Have you heard?
 Red Dead Redemption 2 is coming to Switch!
 It even uses the new 64GB cartridges too!

 ### Typos
-Of course I had to make this feature availble
+Of course, I had to make this feature availble

 ------